Security Training Cycle - and Cyber Security Updates

 No college officer or official will ever ask you to conduct fund transfers, or buy them gift cards, or to send sensitive information via email.
 If you get any email requests like that – or anything unusual – call the requester on the phone and verify before acting or responding.

 What are we doing about this problem?

 Campus Technology Services (CTS) has a great many security measures in place already, and other improvements are underway.
 Some new measures are:

 1. Training: New York State and SUNY require all employees to complete annual Security Awareness training.
 Purchase College uses an online training, and has a new and much better training system this year.
 If you have not already completed your mandatory training, please visit the training dashboard to begin.
 The link to the training also appears in the “Quick Links” section of the Faculty/Staff Portal page.
 Protect yourself – complete the training - and think twice before you click.
-The Fall 2019 training cycle ends on December 2nd, so and you and your supervisor will start getting reminders after that date if you have not completed the training.

 2. Outbound Spam Filtering: When your account gets phished, the intruders use that account to spew spam at the world.
 We have had an anti-spam appliance examining all inbound messages for the last 20 years.
 Now we added an outbound anti-spam appliance too.
 This does not affect any mail being sent from one Purchase College account to another Purchase College account.
 But… large volumes of messages sent to outside addresses are rate-controlled, providing us more time to react when there is a problem.
 In the most recent phishing tournament over 100 incoming freshmen accounts were phished, causing Purchase College to be labelled as Spammers across the Internet, and causing legitimate messages to be blocked at everyone else’s spam filters - a situation that lasted for about two weeks.
 An outbound spam filter reduces the likelihood of this happening again.